 Participation in a Concordia handbell ensemble.
 These ensembles develop handbell techniques, musicianship, and reading skills through the study of a variety of handbell literature.
 Through regular practice and rehearsal, they prepare for performance both locally and on tour.
+An additional fee is charged (section 5.1).
 Prerequisite: Audition or consent of the Department.